 Rome might be one of Italy’s more expensive cities, but the historical capital has a wide array of options when it comes to budget stays.
-With lodging geared towards every type of traveller, from the all-night ravers to the culture-seekers, it’s possible to visit the city without breaking your wallet.
+With lodging geared towards every type of traveller, from the all-night ravers to the culture-seekers, it’s possible to visit the city without breaking your wallet thanks to these hostels.

 This sleek hostel feels more like a boutique hotel, offering stylish accommodation in the centre of Rome.
 Marketing themselves as the first ‘Poshtel’ in the city, Generator’s design-led decor offers lush rooms without the high prices.
 The dorms are a sweet mix of retro and modern, with soft colour schemes set off by vintage desks, wooden dressers and framed photos on the wall.
 Featuring a café, bar and lounge, and located on the edge of the bohemian Monti district, this is one of the closest hostels to the magnificent Colosseum.